vmware/photon/docs/photon-admin-guide.md

 To turn off DHCP for all Ethernet interfaces, change the value of `DHCP` from `yes` to `no`, save the changes, and then restart the `systemd-networkd` service:

 	systemctl restart systemd-networkd

+If you create a configuration file with a higher priority filename (e.g. `10-static-en.network`), it is not necessary but still recommended to turn off DHCP.

 ### Adding a DNS Server